awslabs/amazon-neptune-tools/neptune-export/readme.md

 ### Batching

 Queries whose results contain very large rows can sometimes trigger a `CorruptedFrameException`.
-If this happens, adjust the batch size (`--batch-size`) to reduce the number of results returned to the client in a batch (the default is 64).
+If this happens, you can either adjust the batch size (`--batch-size`) to reduce the number of results returned to the client in a batch (the default is 64), or increase the frame size (`--max-content-length`, default value 65536).

 ## Exporting an RDF Graph